Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Nixing your pet insurance can come with repercussions.
 Keep the following points in mind if you’re thinking of cancelling:

-Missed discounts.
-You could lose helpful discounts like customer loyalty or a discount that most providers don’t offer.
+- Check for missed discounts.
+You could lose helpful discounts like customer loyalty or bundling insurance.

-Timing your cancellation.
-You may benefit more by cancelling near the end of your term rather than in the middle.
+- Time your cancellation right.
+You may benefit more by cancelling at the end of your term rather than in the middle.

 Will I get a refund after cancelling my policy?